dfinity/interface-spec/spec/index.md

 ### Request: Call {#http-call}

-In order to make an update call to a canister and potentially get a synchronous response, the user makes a POST request to `/api/v3/canister/<effective_canister_id>/call`.
+In order to call a canister, the user makes a POST request to `/api/v3/canister/<effective_canister_id>/call`.
 The request body consists of an authentication envelope with a `content` map with the following fields:

 -   `request_type` (`text`): Always `call`